 What it is: LabVIEW is development software that engineers can use to build custom test, design, and control systems in a graphical programming environment.
 Multisim is an industry-standard SPICE simulation environment.
 Multisim minimizes prototype iterations and optimizes PCB designs earlier in the process.
 Ultiboard is a rapid printed circuit board (PCB) prototyping environment that works with Multisim to run a variety of simulations.

-How to Obtain it: The National Instrument products can be obtained through ECE IT by emailing email@example.com.
+How to Obtain it: The National Instrument products can be obtained for UBC owned computers through ECE IT by emailing email@example.com.